codeimpossible/codeimpossible.github.com/_posts/2010-11-29-Make-Implement-Interface-use-auto-properties.md

-I initially thought I would have to modify some built-in T4 template but thankfully it&#39;s much, much easier than that.
+I initially thought I would have to modify some built-in T4 template but thankfully it's much, much easier than that.
 Apparently the visual studio team took full advantage of the snippet feature when they added it because nearly every refactoring tool is editable via a `.snippet` file.
-You can find the snippets that visual studio uses for C# in the following directory:

-`%programfiles%\Microsoft Visual Studio 10.0\VC#\Snippets\1033`
+You can find the snippets that visual studio uses for C# in the following directory: `%programfiles%\Microsoft Visual Studio 10.0\VC#\Snippets\1033`

-The file you&#39;re looking for is in the `Refactoring` directory and is named `PropertyStub.snippet`.
-Open this guy up in your favorite text editor - don&#39;t worry it&#39;s just xml - and find the part that looks like this:
+The file you're looking for is in the `Refactoring` directory and is named `PropertyStub.snippet`.
+Open this guy up in your favorite text editor - don't worry it's just xml - and find the part that looks like this:

-    &lt;Code Language="csharp"&gt;
-        &lt;![CDATA[$signature$
+    <![CDATA[$signature$
     {
         $GetterAccessibility$ get
         {